 A charismatic NASCAR driver who turned his dirt-track roots into a long, successful Cup Series career and a second life as a popular TV analyst.

-Clint Bowyer emerged from the dirt ovals of Kansas to become one of NASCAR's most recognizable figures.
-His journey wasn't a straight shot to stardom; he honed his skills in modifieds and the Busch Series before landing a full-time Cup ride.
-Behind the wheel, Bowyer was a fierce competitor known for his aggressive style and ability to extract speed from less-than-perfect cars, a talent that delivered wins on a variety of tracks.
-His 2012 season was a high-water mark, where he finished a close second in the championship standings.
-After retiring from full-time driving, Bowyer seamlessly transitioned to the broadcast booth for Fox Sports, where his unfiltered, energetic personality and deep technical knowledge have made him a fan-favorite commentator, keeping him at the heart of the sport.
+Clint Bowyer finished second in the NASCAR Cup Series championship standings in 2012, the high-water mark of his driving career.
+He emerged from the dirt ovals of Kansas, honing his skills in modifieds and the Busch Series before landing a full-time Cup ride.
+Behind the wheel, he was a fierce competitor, aggressive and able to extract speed from less-than-perfect cars.
+He delivered wins on a variety of tracks.
+After retiring from full-time driving, Bowyer transitioned to the broadcast booth for Fox Sports.
+His unfiltered, energetic personality and deep technical knowledge made him a fan-favorite commentator, keeping him at the heart of the sport.
+Born in 1979.

 1965–1980